 int *buf_ptr = buf;

 where the address of buf is 0x1234.
 Adding 1 to buf_ptr will result in buf_ptr being equal to 0x1238 on a host where an int is 4 bytes.
 Buf_ptr will then contain the address of buf[1].
 Not realizing that address operations will be in terms of the size of the object being pointed to can lead to address miscalculations and undefined behaviour.
+[Mention the relationship to array indexing.]

 C.13.2 Guidance to language users